Elmbridge has 20 countryside sites, which cover approximately 550 hectares. The largest countryside site is Esher Commons SSSI.

 The current management works form part of a wider Countryside Strategy which was adopted to strike a balance between nature conservation, recreation and use of green spaces.
 For further information on any aspects of Countryside Management, please contact the countryside team.

 If you are interested in volunteering with the Countryside Team, please see the volunteering page.

 Family countryside events

-Wild at Play - Sunday 19 August - drop in between 10.30am and 12noon.
-Follow signs from Horseshoe Clump car park, nearest postcode KT10 9JQ.
+Orienteering – Sunday 11 November.
+Drop in between 9.30am and 11.30am.
+Horseshoe Clump car park, Portsmouth Road (opposite Blackhills), nearest postcode KT10 9JQ.

 Orienteering courses around Esher Commons

 Orienteering is a great way to learn to find your way around the commons.
 It does not matter how young, old or fit you are, as you can run, walk or jog the course and progress at your own pace.
 There are 5 orienteering routes available on the commons, depending on how far you want to go : yellow A - 1.5 kms / yellow B - 1.7 kms / orange - 2.3 kms / light green - 3.5 kms / blue - 4.7 kms.
 For more information and to receive the detailed maps, please contact the Countryside Team.